 - To attend a public school, as long as she/he assumes the responsibility not to infringe upon the rights of others. - To receive, upon the opening of school or at the time of his/her enrollment a publication setting forth the guidelines, expectations, rules, and regulations to which students are subject. - To experience a positive classroom atmosphere conducive to success. - To participate in a school curriculum that will provide personal satisfaction and give her/him the knowledge, skills, and understanding for responsible citizenship. - To participate with teachers and administrators in recommending school policies and curriculum through advisory councils and student government, whenever matters relevant to students are being discussed. - To express his/her viewpoint and recommendation either to the representative body or directly to the principal.
 (This must be done in a respectful manner) - Of assembly, petition, and expression, as long as such action does not infringe on the rights of others or disrupt the instructional program of the school.
 Student meetings outside of the school hours on school property are subject to laws relating to libel and slander.
 The school is responsible for passing judgment on materials containing commercialism. - To safety and security of person and property in the confines of the school building and grounds. - To be afforded a fair hearing with the opportunity to call witnesses in her/his behalf, and to appeal the case in the event of disciplinary action brought against the students.

-A copy of all policies adopted by the Board of Education of U.S.D. #293 is available to faculty, students, and parents in the offices in both district buildings records should they exist.
-Access to the records by persons other than the parent or the student, is limited and generally requires prior consent by the parent or student
+A copy of all policies adopted by the Board of Education of U.S.D. #293 is available to faculty, students, and parents in the offices in both district buildings

 Family Education and Privacy Act